We may earn money or products from the companies mentioned in this post. As an Amazon Associate, I earn from qualifying purchases.

 If you go east of Old Town toward Port d’Aiguadolç, you’ll find Platja dels Balmins.
 This beach is clothing optional, which was a bit of a surprise for us as we headed toward the marina for a boat tour!

-#5 Explore A Museum In Sitges
+#5 Explore a Museum in Sitges

 In the heart of Sitges’ historic center, art lovers can discover the top museums in Sitges.
 The Cau Ferrat Museum, the former home and studio of celebrated artist Santiago Rusiñol, sits alongside the Maricel Museum, which houses a diverse collection of Catalan artifacts from various periods.